itkhanz/Cleanium/README.md

 * Prefer to save the screenshot as Base64 Image and attach to report
 * Do not use hard-coded paths
 * Make the Utils Package Private so that only the abstract service layer class within same package can access these methods
+* Start the interface name with `I` so the reader can see it as interface, and append the `Impl` to implementing classes
+* A class should be open for extension but closed for modification.
+Therefore we created interface for config files reading, so each file type can implement this interface separately.
 *

 ### Part 7 | What is Marker Interface | sneaky Throws | More about Open Close Principle |